Medical Image Analysis · Computational Imaging

 Chest X-ray opacity removal

-Unpaired Translation of Chest X-Ray Images for Lung Opacity Diagnosis
+Unpaired Translation of Chest X-ray Images for Lung Opacity Diagnosis via Adaptive Activation Masks and Cross-Domain Alignment

 Pattern Recognition Letters 2025 · First author

 Lung opacity in chest X-rays often obscures diagnostic features, complicating disease assessment.
-We propose an unpaired image-to-image translation framework that removes opacity artifacts while preserving critical diagnostic content.
-Our method employs adaptive activation masks and cross-domain consistency constraints to learn robust mappings between normal and opacity-affected images without requiring paired training data.
-The approach demonstrates significant improvements in downstream segmentation accuracy and diagnostic confidence across multiple lung disease datasets.
+We propose an unpaired image-to-image translation framework that handles opacity artefacts while preserving critical diagnostic content.
+The method uses adaptive activation masks and cross-domain consistency to learn robust mappings between normal and opacity-affected images without paired training data, improving downstream segmentation and classification across lung disease datasets.

 Latent diffusion for CXR classification